 Education in its broadest sense is a core activity, driving aspects as diverse as our loans service and ArtBeat, our wide ranging holiday workshops for children of all ages.

-The Museum is looking forward to expanding its formal education with the provision of additional National Curriculum-linked sessions.
-Outreach into the community is a key objective in our burgeoning loans box provision and the links we are forging with groups such as SureStart.
-Plans to facilitate the Museum as a venue for children's birthday parties and even sleepovers are just some of the exciting developments currently on the blocks here at Mansfield Museum.
+The Museum is continually expanding its formal education with the provision of additional National Curriculum-linked sessions.
+Outreach into the community is a key objective with our burgeoning Memory Loans Box provision and the links we are forging with local community groups.

 Although Mansfield Museum makes every effort to inform visitors of changes to information and opening times, we are sometimes unable to do so due to unforeseen circumstances - please contact us before making travel and other arrangements to avoid disappointment.